WATCH: Man Screams ‘You’re Siding With Iran!’ At Elizabeth Warren In NH Town Hall

 The man was removed from the room after his outburst and Warren continued on with her stump speech.

+“I think getting into a shouting match with a man who is still clearly disturbed is not helpful to him and not helpful to anyone,” Warren said later.

-Warren has called President Donald Trump’s targeted killing of Iranian Gen. Qassem Soleimani “reckless.”
+She has called President Donald Trump’s targeted killing of Iranian Gen. Qassem Soleimani “reckless.”
+Warren said a White House briefing in the days after has not changed her mind.

+“The briefing did not demonstrate there was an imminent threat and both Republicans and Democrats have now made that clear,” Warren said Friday.
+“We need a president of the United States who puts the interests of the United States first, not a president who puts his own political interests first.”

 The New Hampshire primary will be held on Feb.
 11.